 NCASI’s Canadian Forestry Program is focused on research oriented towards addressing the environmental aspects of forest management in Canada.
 Given the Crown land ownership context, much of NCASI’s research in this program area is publicly-available and NCASI collaborates with government and other stakeholders on a number of initiatives to enhance the application of this research to the forested landscape.Resources

 NCASI’s Canadian Mill Environment Program is focused on research oriented towards addressing environmental releases associated with the manufacture of forest products in Canada.
 Individual research projects are designed in consultation with NCASI’s Canadian Environment Task Group and address the full array of issues that members manage associated with emissions to air, releases to water, and the management of chemicals.Resources

 NCASI’s Canadian Sustainable Manufacturing Program is focused on research oriented towards addressing the sustainability- and climate change-related priorities of forest harvesting and forest products manufacture in Canada.
 Individual research projects are designed in consultation with NCASI’s Canadian Environment Task Group and address information needs associated with climate change & carbon; life cycle assessment; energy management; water sustainability; recycling & land use; beneficial use of residuals; and sustainability metrics and benchmarking.Resources

 Boot Camp on Canadian Environmental Legislation of Relevance to Wood Products Facilities

-In April of 2020 NCASI hosted a series of five webinars to provide a high-level overview of Canadian environmental legislation of relevance to forest products manufacturing facilities.
+In April of 2021, NCASI hosted a series of four webinars to provide a high-level overview of Canadian environmental legislation of relevance to wood products facilities.
 The series covered regulations on air quality. climate change and GHG reporting, water quality and residuals management, and chemical management and reporting.
 The presentations were recorded and are now available for playback.